rariflowcodera/events-crm/docs/foundation-plan/16-password-reset.md

 ## Overview

-This document outlines two related features for the Events CRM:
+This document outlines password management and member administration features for the Events CRM:
 1. **Password Change** - Allow users to change their password from profile settings
 2. **Auto-Accept Invitations** - Allow users to sign in immediately without clicking the invitation link
+3. **Owner Password Reset** - Allow workspace owners/admins to reset member passwords
+4. **Multiple Owners** - Allow promoting members to owner role with full permissions

 ## Status: Implemented